lexogrine/hud-manager/README.md

 ```
 It's one more time just an array of the actions.
 Each bind has only `bind` and `action` property.
 Bind is of course key bind you want to use, and action is the identifier of the action.
 What makes difference from the `panel.json` action input, is that in here we don't have additional data packed with the action name.
 #### Radar
 Radar is hosted by the HUD Manager, so you don't have to include it yourself.
 You can access it on `/radar`.
-To load HUDs custom radar.css you should add `?hud=` query with the directory name of the HUD to the URL, unless you work on the dev mode of the HUD - in this case you should add `?isDev=true` to the URL.
+To load HUDs custom radar.css you should add `?hud=` query with the directory name of the HUD to the URL, unless you work on the dev mode of the HUD - in this case you should add `?devCSS=true` if you have `custom.css` and `devMaps=true` if you have custom radar backgrounds.
 If you are using the `csgo-react-hud` repo you don't have to think about those things, as it adds query params by itself.
 #### radar.css
 This file works as `custom.css` file from `boltobserv` and loads itself into the radar for any given HUD.
 It requires for `css` property in `hud.json` to be set to `true`.
+#### Radar files
+Radar background files have the same structure as in `boltobserv`.
+You should have `maps` folder, and in it for each map a directory with name with this map.
+Inside put `radar.png` with the background for the given map.
 #### thumb.png
 For nice display in the HUDs tab in  the Manager you should include this file, as it will be displayed next to its name.
 Recommended size: 64px x 64px
 ## Technicalities